 \section{The Prandtl-type effective equations for the correctors}

 The approach to a rigorous boundary layer analysis that we take is to derive the equations for the correctors, which is the difference between the Navier-Stokes solutions $(\rho^\varepsilon,u^\varepsilon,0)$ and the Euler solution $(\rho^0,u^0,0)$, where we have taken $p^\varepsilon=p^0 \equiv 0$ without loss of generality.
-We consider the approximate solutions as follows
+First we recall that